Aravindh118/M1_EMPLOYEES-RECORD-SYSTEM_-APPLICATION-/README.md

 FOLDER	DESCRPTION

-1_Requirements	Documents detailing requirements 2_Architecture	Structural and Behavioural UML 3_Implementation	All the code is written here 4_TestPlanAndOutput	Documents with test plans and outputs 5_Report	Generated Report
+1_Requirements	- Documents detailing requirements

+2_Architecture	- Structural and Behavioural UML

+3_Implementation	- All the code is written here

+4_TestPlanAndOutput	- Documents with test plans and outputs
-Challenges Faced and How Was It Overcome

-1.I have faced issues in file handling. so, I used strings.

-2.Updating and Deleting a file was overcame by using a temporary file to store data for some time.
+5_Report	- Generated Report